 Well, it was 10 miles to the entrance and my God that is some beautiful land.
 When you drive up to the entrance, the whole canyon stretches out before you.
 I just can’t even describe it.
-We took a couple of pictures and then began the drive down to the start (LK had marked up a map with last year’s course for us, so we were going by that as there was nothing “official” from the race).
-Uhhh, it is a LONG way down in there; the road is at 10 percent grade and very switchbacky, so it took forever.
+We took a couple of pictures and then began the drive down to the start (another runner, Larry, had marked up a map with last year’s course for us, so we were going by that as there was nothing “official” from the race).
+Uhhh, it is a LONG way down in there; the road is at 10 percent grade and very switchbacky, so driving took forever.
 Plus we had no idea where we were going.
 We drove around and had much debate over where the start/finish was, as there was really nothing set up to give you any pre-race idea.
 By this time, we were getting close to packet pick up time, so we skipped the walk/run and just drove back out.

 We had the official race directions to the pasta dinner but THEY WERE WRONG and we drove around for 30 minutes, trying to follow them.
-Finally, we called LK who told us that the auditorium was within sight of the hotel and guided us in.
+Finally, we called Larry, who told us the auditorium was within sight of the hotel and guided us in.
 I uttered a lot of profanity because I was sick of sitting in the car and driving around.
-We got to packet pickup 30 minutes late, but that was a good thing because the line had died down for food and we didn’t have to make much polite talk with all the HCTR people who were sitting around.
-We listened to the course talk and then SH wanted to double check on the 50-mile cut off times.
-We went to talk to Red Spicer, the race director, who is about 60-going-on-100 and a typical Texas good ole’boy who called us “missy.”
+We got to packet pickup 30 minutes late, but that was a good thing because the line had died down for food and we didn’t have to make much polite talk with all the Hill Country Trail Runner (HCTR) people who were sitting around.
+We listened to the course talk and then Stephanie wanted to double check the 50-mile cut off times.
+We went to talk to Red Spicer.
+Spicer is the race director, who is about 60-going-on-100, a typical Texas good ole’boy who called us “missy.”
 He said the first cut off was 4:00 p.m. at the start/finish and the final cut off was at the next aid station, Phil’s, about 3.25 miles down at 4:30 p.m.
-SH was spazzed — who could blame her?
-It was her first ultra AND her first 50K (she went straight from the 30Ks at the Trail Series to the big enchilada).
+SH was spazzed–and who could blame her?
+It was her first ultra AND her first 50 miler (she went straight from the 30Ks at the Trail Series to the big enchilada).